fedi-e2ee/public-key-directory-specification/Specification.md

    return an error status.
 3. If there is no prior Protocol Message with a plaintext Actor ID that matches the decrypted `message.old-actor`, abort.
+4. Verify the `actor` field from [the ActivityPub message](#wire-format-for-protocol-messages) equals `message.old-actor` from the Protocol Message.
+If they are not identical, return an error status.
-4. If the `key-id` is provided, select this public key for the Old Actor and proceed to step 6.
+5. If the `key-id` is provided, select this public key for the Old Actor and proceed to step 6.
 If there is no public key for this Actor with a matching `key-id`, return an error status.
-5. If a `key-id` was not provided, perform step 6 for each valid and trusted public key for this Actor until one succeeds.
+6. If a `key-id` was not provided, perform step 6 for each valid and trusted public key for this Actor until one succeeds.
 If none of them do, return an error status.
-6. Validate the message signature for the given public key.
+7. Validate the message signature for the given public key.
-7. If the signature is valid in step 6, process the message.
+8. If the signature is valid in step 7, process the message.

 ### BurnDown